mihaialexandruteodor/Ubuntu-Regolith-Configurator/README.md

 ```
 where # is the name of your card

-Note that this script already configures such a setting for the name Generic, which is the id of my onboard Gigabyte audio card, but your can be different
+Note that this script already configures such a setting for the name Generic, which is the name of my onboard Gigabyte audio card, but yours can be different